 On November 29, 2016, the Nevada Division of Water Resources ("NDWR") issued a ruling of forfeiture against the Company's water right, citing lack of beneficial use for a period of five years.
-The Company filed an appeal.
+The Company filed an appeal in December 2016.